I want to bottle water

-- This reverse osmosis (RO) unit is the smallest unit we build, and is used to purify the municipal water at a rate of approx. 150 litres per hour.
+This reverse osmosis (RO) unit is the smallest unit we build, and is used to purify the municipal water at a rate of approx. 150 litres per hour.
 We base the 150 lph capacity on a 10 hour working day, so you will be able to make close to 1500 litres per day.
 It works directly off 6 bar municipal pressure (no high pressure pump required).
 If the water production is not adequate, we can add more membranes as demand increases (up 300 litres per hour of product/sellable water).
 However, recovery is only approx. 30% (so 70% of each litre of water goes to the drain to make 30%).

 - You will then need to have the equipment installed and everything joined up with uPVC piping and fittings.
-There are many other optional extras you can buy to add to the above basic equipment, such as handheld meters to measure your water quality (pH, TDS, etc), which are very important, a water meter to measure the volume of water you are selling, a glass display storage tank if you want the clients to see the stored water, special bottle rinsers to clean out the bottles before filling, stainless steel filling table, etc.
+There are many other optional extras you can buy to add to the above basic equipment, such as handheld meters to measure your water quality (pH, TDS, etc), which are very important, a water meter to measure the volume of water you are selling, special bottle rinsers to clean out the bottles before filling, stainless steel filling table, etc.

-You want clients come into your shop (in a mall or petrol station) and fill up their own water bottles/containers, as well as bottle your own water under your own label.
+You want clients come into your shop (in a mall or petrol station) and fill up their own water bottles / containers, as well as bottle your own water under your own label.

 - This unit has as a much higher recovery rate than the TWRO-2 unit above (about 75% recovery, which means that for every litre of water you put through the RO unit, you get 0.75 litres of sellable water, and only 0.25 litres goes down the drain as reject water – read about the RO process on our website).